Simple Christmas Decor Ideas

 Looking for simple Christmas decor ideas on the cheap?
 These 4 tips will help you decorate for the holidays without breaking the bank!

 It’s no secret that I love to bargain hunt and will choose the option to DIY whenever I can.
-So when it came to Christmas decor, I was determined to keep my spending to a minimum.
+So when it comes to Christmas decor, I’m determined to keep my spending to a minimum.

-Today I am sharing 4 simple budget friendly decor ideas to turn your home into a cozy Christmas wonderland.
-You may have spotted a few of these in my Christmas House Tour post, if you’re a details gal like me. 😉
+Today I am sharing 4 simple, budget friendly decor ideas to turn your home into a cozy Christmas wonderland.

 (Affiliate links are provided below for convenience.
 For more information see my disclosure, here.)